-A. Except for the following items, the consolidated financial statements have been prepared under the historical cost convention:

-- (a) Financial assets and financial liabilities (including derivative instruments) at fair value through profit or less. - (b) Financial assets at fair value through other comprehensive income. - (c) Defined benefit liabilities recognized based on the net amount of pension fund assets less present value of defined benefit obligation. - B. The preparation of financial statements in conformity with International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations as endorsed by the FSC (collectively referred herein as the "IFRSs") requires the use of certain critical accounting estimates.
+- A. Except for the following items, the consolidated financial statements have been prepared under the historical cost convention: - (a) Financial assets and financial liabilities (including derivative instruments) at fair value through profit or loss. - (b) Financial assets at fair value through other comprehensive income measured at fair value. - (c) Defined benefit liabilities recognized based on the net amount of pension fund assets less present value of defined benefit obligation. - B. The preparation of financial statements in conformity with IFRSs, requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5.